The Simplest Way To Complete Your ICF Coaching Log (+ Free Template)

 A simple spreadsheet works just fine to submit your client coaching log for your ICF credential application.
 As long as it contains all the elements we’ve listed above and the information on it is accurate, it will be accepted as a verification of your practical experience.

-We’ve created a template based on the official guidelines of the International Coaching Federation that you can access here for free and use for your application.
-Once you open it, click on File > Make a copy to save it to your Google Drive to start using it right away!
-You can use it on your google drive/sheets account or download it as a .CSV or .xlsx file.
+Once you open it, click on File > Make a copy to save it to your Google Drive to start using it right away.

-Click here to access your free template!
+Click here to access your free template.

 Coaching Log FAQs